lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 8 But to the Son he says,
 “Your throne, O God, endures forever and ever.You rule with a scepter of justice.
 9 You love justice and hate evil.
-Therefore, O God, your God has anointed you,pouring out the oil of joy on you more than on anyone else.”
+Therefore, O God, your God has anointed you, pouring out the oil of joy on you more than on anyone else.”
 10 He also says to the Son,
-“In the beginning, Lord, you laid the foundation of the earthand made the heavens with your hands.
+“In the beginning, Lord, you laid the foundation of the earth and made the heavens with your hands.
 11 They will perish, but you remain forever.
 They will wear out like old clothing.
 12 You will fold them up like a cloak